Cristi-007/Java-Pets/README.md

 There are some of my pet projects:

-GeometricCalculator --> calculates some data about 4 geometric fugures you enter in program. jUnit --> a simple program with employee service class and test for its methods.
+GeometricCalculator --> calculates some data about 4 geometric fugures you enter in program.

+jUnit --> a simple program with employee service class and test for its methods.

+EmployeeManagerJavaFX --> an UI application for managing employees.
+Data is stored in a postgresSQL database.